Brewtarget/brewtarget/dev-doc/BtPage.markdown

 - **template \<class T> void placeOnPage(T \*targetObj, FixedPlacingFlags place, int xOffset = 0, int yOffset = 0)**\
 This will set the position on the supplied targetObj according to the FixedPlacingFlags provided. this funtion is a convinient way of placing anyting to, for example, the TOP-RIGHT corner of the page or why not the center of the page. more on [PlacingFlags](#placingflags) below.
 ### PageChildObject
  This is a abstract / Interface class for all child object to put on the page.
-It holds some basic informations about the object and makes sure that all derived classes implement a few methods, i.e. a render method, because all children need to know how to draw it self onto a QPainter and ultimatly onto a page.\
+It holds some basic informations about the object and makes sure that all derived classes implement a few methods, i.e. a render method, because all children need to know how to draw it self onto a QPainter and ultimately onto a page.\
-This class also contains information on the boundingbox and position that is the same for all derived classes.
+This class also contains information on the bounding box and position that is the same for all derived classes.

 #### Derived Classes
 These are the derived classes for now, in the future I'll implement more children to draw more kind of objects on the page, for example arcs or circles or lines.
-I'm contemplating to have the MainWindows rangeWidgets print out on page, I think that would look good, Not htere yet though. :)
+I'm contemplating to have the MainWindows rangeWidgets print out on page, I think that would look good, Not there yet though. :)

 ##### PageText object
 This holds a text to be generated onto the page, this is used for all text to be generated onto a page whether it be a single header added directly to BtPage object or added to a [PageTable object](#pagetable-object).
 This object has properties like Font to display correctly onto the page.